 Future research can expand on current findings by directly measuring facility imaging revenue instead of aggregating and assuming a percentage of overall hospital revenue.
 Additionally, future research could increase accuracy by measuring procedure volume as an indicator of size versus current aggregates utilizing the number of beds as a measure of facility size.
 Outpatient imaging volumes have a tremendous impact on revenue and are imperfectly measured by the number of beds.
-A final improvement in current research would be to expand the scope beyond the single imaging system of radiology PACS and encompass the ever-expanding role of enterprise imaging and centralized archives in discussions of downtime.
+A final improvement in current research would be to expand scope beyond the single imaging system of radiology PACS and encompass the ever-expanding role of enterprise imaging and centralized archives in discussions of downtime.

-Given the data presented, it is clear the cost of imaging downtime is significant and that its effects on the organization can be far reaching.
+Given the data presented, it is clear the cost of imaging downtime is significant and that its effects on the organization can be far-reaching.
 The financial implications are of a magnitude that demands attention and solutions that are relevant to operations.
-Fortunately, there are products in the marketplace that go above typical IT monitoring and are able to proactively monitor all aspects of the imaging ecosystem from a single dashboard, which can dramatically reduce the duration of a downtime.
+Fortunately, there are products in the marketplace that go above typical IT monitoring and are able to proactively monitor all aspects of the imaging ecosystem from a single dashboard, which can dramatically reduce the duration of downtime.
 Facilities and health systems should invest in such resources to minimize the occurrence of imaging system downtimes and thereby also mitigating the financial impact of downtimes.

 *note- The Change Healthcare estimate includes a moderator for % down, and did not specify the number of beds only a “medium” facility.